 Believe it or not, IgA deficiency is “the most common immunodeficiency in Caucasians” occurring at a rate of 1 in 600.

 A 2009 study published in the journal BMC Gastroenterology (source) found a positive link between gluten sensitivity and recurrent mouth ulcers, of which I personally experienced growing up (Recurrent aphthous stomatitis, or RAS).

-7. Unexplained Weight Loss or Weight Gain
+#7 Signs of Gluten Sensitivity – Unexplained Weight Loss or Weight Gain

 Can’t keep your weight in check?
 A sudden or even gradual change in weight while eating habits remain more or less unchanged can be an indicator of a bigger health problem.

 For some with malabsorption and gut permeability due to gluten intolerance or sensitivity, unwanted weight loss despite regular calorie intake can have dangerous effects.

 Another point to consider is that the type of gut bacteria living in your digestive system can play a direct role in your body’s ability to stay at a healthy weight.
-Brenda’s Watson, CNC shares that a even just a 7-day round of antibiotics can negatively alter gut bacteria for up to two years.
-Keep in mind that chronic candida (yeast) infections can also play a role in weight gain and loss.
+Brenda’s Watson, CNC shares that even just a 7-day round of antibiotics can negatively alter gut bacteria for up to two years.
+Keep in mind that even chronic candida (yeast) infections can also play a role in weight gain and loss.